General

 Records indicate that the construction of the Lower Belvedere (below left) began in 1712 and was completed in 1723.

 The Klimt portrait Adele Bloch-Bauer II, 1912-13, was one of five paintings returned by the Belvedere in 2006 to the descendant of Ferdinand and Adele Bloch-Bauer.
 This famous restitution case is described in the 2015 film “Woman in Gold.”
-The painting (shown above), now in private hands, returned to Vienna for a short visit in 2023 for purposes of analysis and restoration, and it will be on view until February 11, 2024.
+The painting (shown above), now in private hands, returned to Vienna for a short visit in 2023 for purposes of analysis and restoration, and was on view at the Belvedere in 2024.

-Our selection of the two finest art museums in Vienna is described in “Two Superior Museums of Art in the Heart of Vienna”.
+Our choice for the two best museums of fine art in Vienna is described in a separate article: “Two Superior Museums of Art in the Heart of Vienna”.

 Please feel free to leave a COMMENT, or tell us about your favorite museum experiences in the Austrian capital.
 Thank you for your visit!